-Iron pipe may be used for the upright supports or posts as long as it is at least 1-1/2 inch in outside diameter (ANSI Schedule 40) and brackets are used on the pipe to support the rails at the proper heights, spaced not more than eight feet on center.
+Iron pipe may be used for the upright supports or posts as long as it is at least 1- 1/2 inch in outside diameter (ANSI Schedule 40) and brackets are used on the pipe to support the rails at the proper heights, spaced not more than eight feet on center.

-Posts, top rails, and immediate rails, for all structural railings, must be at least two inches by two inches by 3/8 inch angles, with posts not spaced more than eight feet on center.
+Posts, top rails, and immediate rails, for all structural railings, must be at least two inches by 3/8-inch angles, with posts not spaced more than eight feet on center.